maldua-suite/zimbra-maldua-2fa/README.md

 ### Network Edition binary compatibility upgrade

-Both *Zimbra OSE 2FA* and current *Zimbra Network Edition* share a design based on a public codebase from around 2016.
+Both *Maldua Zimbra 2FA* and current *Zimbra Network Edition* share a design based on a public codebase from around 2016.

 Take a look at this scenario: